anantgarg30/anantgarg30/README.md

 - 👋 Hi, I’m @anantgarg30
 - 👀 I’m an ambitious, hard working and focused student currently pursuing a Double Major from BITS Pilani- K K Birla Goa Campus.
 - 🌱 I’m expected to graduate with a B.E. degree in Computer Science and M.Sc. degree in Chemistry from BITS Pilani by May 2023.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects related to App Development using Flutter.
 - 📫 Reach me on f20180642@goa.bits-pilani.ac.in

 <!---